 The Yom Kippur War differs from Israel’s two previous wars with the Arab world (the 1948 Arab-Israeli War and the 1967 Six Day War) in that this time the two Arab states fighting Israel (Egypt and Syria) were seeking only limited territorial gains rather than Israel’s total annihilation.
 Egypt wanted Israel out of Sinai, which it had occupied since 1967, and in hindsight you can certainly understand why, given what a peaceful oasis Sinai is for Cairo nowadays.
 Syria wanted Golan, also occupied by Israel in 1967, and, well, you can’t always get what you want I guess.

 But while Syria’s Hafez al-Assad really did pretty much just want the Golan back, Sadat had other reasons for wanting to pick a fight with Israel.
 In 1973 he was still trying to get out of Gamal Abdel Nasser’s hefty shadow, a full three years since Nasser’s death.
-He believed that a victory, even a limited one, over Israel would shake Egyptians out of the funk they’d been in ever since 1967, when Egypt had suffered an overwhelming defeat, and they’d love him so much for it that he could finally rule the country for reals and not just as “Nasser’s successor.”
+He believed that a victory over Israel, even a limited one, would shake Egyptians out of the funk they’d been in ever 1967’s overwhelming defeat, and they’d love him so much for it that he could finally rule the country for reals and not just as “Nasser’s successor.”
 Also, from a more practical perspective, Sadat desperately wanted to get Israel off of the eastern bank of the Suez Canal.
-Egypt had kept the canal closed since the 1967 war, when Israel took its eastern bank, and Egypt’s economic situation dictated that Sadat open it up again.
+Egypt had kept the canal closed since the 1967 war, when Israel took its eastern bank, and the country’s precarious economic situation dictated that Sadat open it up again.

 Israel had offered to give Sinai back to Egypt (and the Golan back to Syria, as it so happens) in 1967, in exchange for a peace treaty, but Nasser rejected the offer.
 Probably in order to make his cause seem more noble, Sadat now proposed a peace agreement with Israel on terms that he probably knew the Israeli’s couldn’t accept; his demands included not only a return of the Sinai, but for Israel to give up all the land it seized during the Six Day War (including Gaza and the West Bank) and to commit to settling the Palestinian refugee situation.
 Again, Sadat must have known Israel wouldn’t settle on those terms, but he knew that once he’d started the war he would be able to say “hey, I tried diplomacy and they turned their backs on it.”

 In its aftermath, though, the war has been treated more as an Egyptian victory and an Israeli defeat.
-Sadat and the Egyptians, desperate for a military victory over Israel, focused on Operation Badr, which was a clear military success, and kind of ignored the war’s ultimate outcome (though the Egyptian army’s chief of staff, Saad el-Shazly, was dismissed from his post over the war, partly because he’d been critical of Sadat’s decision to leave the Third Army exposed on the eastern side of the canal).
-Badr caught the Israelis totally by surprise, drove their forces off of the east side of the Suez Canal, and held off any Israeli counterattack for over a week.
-That doesn’t seem like much, but apparently it was enough.
-And there were material gains for the Egyptians; the ceasefire agreement gave Egypt control over both sides of the canal for the first time since 1967.
-In Israel, the fallout over the fact that the Israel army was caught unprepared and spent the first week of the war back on its heels led to a full military investigation and several firings, and forced Prime Minister Golda Meir to step down the following year.
+Sadat and the Egyptians, desperate for a military victory over Israel, focused on Operation Badr, which was a clear success, and kind of ignored the war’s eventual outcome.
+To be fair, the Egyptian army’s chief of staff, Saad el-Shazly, was fired, but that may have had more to do with his post-war criticism of Sadat’s decision-making.
+Badr did catch the Israelis totally by surprise, drove their forces off of the east side of the Suez Canal, and held off any Israeli counterattack for over a week.
+That may not seem like much in the context of an overall defeat, but apparently it was enough.
+And there was a material gain for the Egyptians–the ceasefire agreement gave Egypt control over both sides of the canal for the first time since 1967.
+In Israel, the fallout over Badr led to a full military investigation and several firings, and forced Prime Minister Golda Meir to step down the following year.

-Perversely, the war actually brought Egypt and Israel much closer together, in part because it cleansed Egypt from the stain of its 1967 humiliation and gave rise to the possibility that Cairo could approach the Israelis on even diplomatic terms with no loss of stature.
+Perversely, the war actually brought Egypt and Israel much closer together.
+Relieved from its 1967 humiliation, it was now possible for Cairo to approach the Israelis diplomatically without looking like it was begging for mercy.
 Sadat, at his new American ally’s urging, used the prestige that the war gave him to begin negotiations with Israel on what eventually became the Camp David Accords, the first comprehensive treaty between Israel and an Arab nation.
 Those talks allowed Egypt to finally get back the rest of the Sinai.

 Unfortunately for Sadat, though, talking to Israel also sealed his fate.
-Underground extremist groups like Egyptian Islamic Jihad (co-led by budding mass murderer Ayman al-Zawahiri) used the Camp David Accords to drum up hostility to Sadat and support for their own movement, which was actively planning to assassinate Sadat.
+Underground extremist groups like Egyptian Islamic Jihad (co-led by budding mass murderer Ayman al-Zawahiri) used the Camp David Accords to build support for their own movement, which was planning to assassinate Sadat.
 The Egyptian government got wind of the plot in February 1981 and began rounding up EIJ members, including Zawahiri, but missed the cell that wound up carrying out the attack.
-Sadat’s legacy was fixed when he signed the Camp David Accords, but his assassination also reverberates to the present day, in that it helped firmly establish Egyptian Islamic Jihad.
-EIJ later merged with the “Afghan Services Bureau,” run by a Saudi malcontent named Osama something-or-other, to form al-Qaeda.
-I’m not sure what happened to Zawahiri; he probably went to work for the new organization in some capacity.
+Sadat’s legacy was fixed when he signed the Camp David Accords, but his assassination reverberates to the present day in many ways–in Egyptian politics, in the Arab-Israel drama, and (given EIJ’s importance in the formation of al-Qaeda) in the extremist jihadi community as well.